 It was noted in the same press release that 24% of the jobs were held by foreign-born workers.
 But, this is just in IT, and the numbers inversely show that more than 60% of IT workers are native-born.

-This is still larger by comparison to other high-earning occupations, such as in medicine where more than a quarter of U.S. physicians are foreign-born as well as in the health care professions.
+This is still larger in comparison to other high-earning occupations, such as in medicine where more than a quarter of U.S. physicians are foreign-born as well as in the healthcare professions.
 In 2014, more than 15,000 foreign-born health care workers, including occupational and physical therapists, dentists, pharmacists, and other health professionals, received H1B visas to work in the States.

 Here’s another fun fact: only 6% of all immigrant workers in the United States are employed in professional, scientific, technical, and management services.
 So, who has 94% of those median-earning jobs?
 Your answer is as good as mine.

 4. Outsourcing sends money overseas and causes a trade deficit, which is bad, for the United States.

 The buck does not stop with offshore staff working at a remote location for American clients.
 International trade flow does not suck the dollars out of the hands of the Americans and leave them wanting.

 A trade deficit is not always a bad thing either.
 A year-on-year increase in trade deficit indicates a strong GDP growth.
 This trade imbalance is inevitable as more labor-intensive products are manufactured outside of the United States.

 And, any potential downward pull on the U.S. dollar as a result of this deficit will only benefit the American people in the end.
 As the Federal Reserve tries to lower interest rates, the U.S. dollar weakens in response.
 This can lead to a decrease in trade deficit and an increase in GDP growth as “local companies find more success in exporting their products and local customers tend to pass on foreign goods as their prices rise.”